Burciny/DroPopGen_gBGC/README.md

 This repository contains the data and scripts necessary to replicate the final results in the paper:

 Yıldırım B. and Vogl, C. (2023).
-The influence of GC-biased gene conversion in nonadaptive sequence evolution in short introns of Drosophila melanogaster.
+The influence of GC-biased gene conversion on nonadaptive sequence evolution in short introns of Drosophila melanogaster.
 Preprint at https://www.biorxiv.org/content/10.1101/2023.06.14.544886v3.

 ----
 The files in the repository are arranged as follows: